 Other than the show itself you will need to book hotels and travel early.. like months early.
 Vegas has a thriving tourist trade throughout the year.
 If you add SHOT and other conventions to the list then rooms might get hard to find.
 During the 2018 show there was also a huge concrete convention (sounds real exciting huh!) and a Porn convention.. more on that later 😉 Be aware that hotels on the Strip are expensive and those on the outskirts cheaper just like any major tourist destination.

 I flew out of Gatwick Airport in the UK with Virgin Atlantic.
-I flew economy and the trip was great.
+The flight was economy and the trip was great.
 Hats off to Virgin for great staff, comfortable seating and a generally pleasant journey.
 After around 10 hours we touched down at McCarran Airport, Las Vegas.
 I had come from late January weather in the UK (-2C) to a balmy 17c..
 That was pleasant!

 I spent the afternoon getting acquainted with the area and my hotel which was about a 20 min cab ride from the Airport and about a 15 min walk from the SHOT Show at the Sands Expo.

 The show runs over 4 days.
 I walked to the Sands in glorious sunshine.
 I walked along Paradise road next to the Monorail then turned right down Sands Ave.
-I should probably mention to my fellow Brits that crossing the road in Vegas is a bollock shrivelling experience.
+I should probably mention to my fellow Brits that crossing the road in Vegas is a bollock shriveling experience.
 The roads can be 8 lanes wide and the pedestrian crossing rules seem a little hazy.
-You cross when you see the white walking man or the amber walking man with countdown timer.
+Apparently it is safe to cross when you see the white walking man or the amber walking man with countdown timer.
 You assume that traffic will stop… You would be wrong..
 Some traffic will stop and some might not.. a sort of roulette type of affair which seems appropriate for Vegas I guess!

 As I approached the expo centre I was blown away by the size of the buildings.
 I have never seen anything like it..
 Entry was a fairly simple process.
 I had already logged all my business credentials with SHOT online so it was just a case of confirming i.d. and picking up my badge.
 The crowd waiting to enter was not to crazy.
 Sure there were lots of people but everyone was relaxed.
 We all had four days to look around so nobody needed to panic.